 • I was worried that I’d be cold.
 Having lived in Chicago, I knew that it was all about the gear, but I’d purged all of the gear having no use for it in Australia.
 I made sure I had plenty of layers, with smartwool tops and bottoms, glove liners and waterproof gloves, multiple pairs of socks, and a neck gaiter.

 With its vast, otherworldly landscapes, wildlife encounters that will leave you in awe, and the sheer sense of accomplishment that comes with stepping foot on a continent only a few have seen, Antarctica is truly a once-in-a-lifetime destination.
-But would it be able to live up to the three years of anticipation?
+But would this Antarctic expedition cruise be able to live up to the three years of anticipation?

 In case you don’t want to read this sequentially, or you are looking for a specific part of the trip, here are some shortcuts: